AmeyaJain-25/notification-api/README.md

 # Notification API

-This is a simple FCM (Google Firebase CLoud Messaging) Push Notifications API application for sending notifications to users.
+This is a simple FCM (Google Firebase Cloud Messaging) Push Notifications API application for sending notifications to users.
 This REST api's are built using Node.js, so that it can be used in any platform.

 The code consists of two parts: